 Table of Contents:

-Since 1965 Delaware has been able to develop advantageous offshore company structures for company formation and has since become an attractive jurisdiction due to its friendly corporate legislation as well as other key advantages that have made it one of the world's most popular state to incorporate a company.
+Since 1965 Delaware has been able to develop advantageous offshore company structures for company formation and has since become an attractive jurisdiction due to its friendly corporate legislation as well as other key advantages that have made it along with the Wyoming LLC one of the most popular states in the U.S. to incorporate a company.

 There are two types of offshore companies which can be formed in Delaware: a Delaware Corporation Company and a Delaware Limited Liability Company (LLC).
 There are some key differences in the structure and operating requirements of these two entities, but the important features and advantages of Delaware as a jurisdiction for offshore company formation generally apply to both.
 The Delaware LLC is the preferred and more popular of the two types.
 For simplicity, unless specifically stated otherwise, all information in this article pertains to a Delaware LLC.